azuzow/CaptureTheFlagApp/README.md

 # CaptureTheFlagApp
-created using LibGDX and google compute engine for server hosting
+created using LibGDX and google compute engine for server hosting and Kryonet for handling server packets

 cross platform android/ios/desktop capture the flag game where the goal is to capture the other team's flag and bring it back to your base